JavaScriptKC/workshop/readme.md

   - search
   - test

-#Express App
+#Node Core

-#Event Emitters
+-Event Emitters

-#Buffer
+-Buffer
   - Stored outside of v8 memory.
   - Used in streams

-#Streams
+-Streams
 - Show an example of issuing an http request and putting the response into a data variable.
 Describe how this is often a misuse of streams because it's buffering data in memory instead of piping it along.
 - Show an example of piping data from an input stream to an output.
-- Streams are EventEmitters with specific events  (Readable: data, end, error, close Writeable: drain, error, close, pipe)
+- Streams are EventEmitters with specific events  (Readable: data, end, error, close Writeable: drain, error, close, pipe) -File System

-#File System

-#Child Process
+-Child Process

-#Domains?
+-Domains?

+#Express App

+#Debugging

 #Real Time